Sampath Wijeratne

-Sampath Wijeratne is a Sri Lankan lawyer who serves as a puisne justice of the Supreme Court of Sri Lanka.
-He was appointed by President Anura Kumara Dissanayake and has served since 12 January 2025.
+M. Sampath K. B. Wijeratne is a Sri Lankan lawyer serving since 12 January 2025 as a puisne justice of the Supreme Court of Sri Lanka.
+He was appointed by President Anura Kumara Dissanayake.

 Career

 Wijesundara previously served as a judge of the Court of Appeal of Sri Lanka from 1 December 2020 to 12 January 2025, having been appointed by President Gotabaya Rajapaksa.